-You can also add access passwords onto the finance side of the business because this folder will likely have the information for all employees including their personal details as well as their wages.
+You can also add access passwords to the finance side of the business because this folder will likely have the information for all employees including their personal details as well as their wages.
 Always be sure to choose who has access very carefully to be on the safe side.

-As rare as it may be that you get into an accident or have any kind of incident at work, but it is something which is always a real possibility.
+As rare as it may be that you get into an accident or have any kind of incident at work, but it is something that is always a real possibility.
 It is important before you hire anyone else into the business that you take the time to put in place some fire safety regulations and that you have a clear cut emergency escape route.
 Be sure to have the emergency service numbers, maps to direct people out of the building, a fire assembly point as well as a register of names.
-You will also want to know the protocol for things such as a natural disasters and gas leaks.
+You will also want to know the protocol for things such as natural disasters and gas leaks.
 Even though these situations might never be an issue, you are best off being prepared.

 Keep the office secure

-The lighting in your office might not seem like it will make much of an impact on your business, but actually it will help to protect you and keep your assets safe from untrustworthy employees.
-It will be a rare occasion that you have an employee who will try to steal from you, but it is an issue which can affect you.
+The lighting in your office might not seem like it will make much of an impact on your business, but actually, it will help to protect you and keep your assets safe from untrustworthy employees.
+It will be a rare occasion that you have an employee who will try to steal from you, but it is an issue that can affect you.
 By having great lighting in the office as well as a few cameras in the office, you will be able to keep an eye on your workers and it will be much more difficult for them to do anything to you.

 Lock your computers

-The important thing for you to remember as a business is the fact that you need to be sure that your data is safe at all times.
-Most employees will have a mix of business and personal files on their computer and this is why everyone should lock their computer when they leave the room and when they go home for the evening.
+The important thing for you to remember as a business is a fact that you need to be sure that your data is safe at all times.
+Most employees will have a mix of business and personal files on their computers and this are why everyone should lock their computer when they leave the room and when they go home for the evening.
 Be also sure that you make everyone choose great passwords which can’t be easily guessed, and this will ensure that you are able to stay safe and secure as a business.
 It will also mean that no one can come into the office and steal your data when you are out for the weekend.